 - 2. A certain barrel, which is a right circular cylinder, is filled to capacity with 100 gallons of oil.
 The first barrel is poured into a second barrel, also a right circular cylinder, which is empty.
 The second barrel is twice as tall as the first barrel and has twice the diameter of the first barrel.
 If all of the oil in the first barrel is poured into the second barrel, how much empty capacity, in gallons, is left in the second barrel?

-- A. There is no empty capacity
+- A. There is no empty capacity.

 - B. 100 gallons

 - C. 300 gallons

 - D. 700 gallons

 - E. 800 gallons

 The GMAT would consider this question medium difficult, so if you can solve it already, good for you.
 If not, don't sweat it.
-Let's walk through some time-tested steps for how to approach an unfamiliar problem.
+We will walk through the process.